PenitentTangent/CriticalMassApplication/README.md

    If the resources/timing worked out, I would love the opportunity to work as "Technical Designer", working with mentors who really  know their craft, and to learn the professional standards of design first-hand.
 I put technical designer in quotation marks because I feel that the position entails different tasks depending on the industry.
 That said, allow me to explain what I would love to focus on.

-   I want to bring my momentum as programmer to a position that revolves around thinking critically about the design of the product, while also be able to implement some designs as well (as protoypes or as final product).
+   I want to bring my momentum as programmer to a position that revolves around thinking critically about the design of the product, while also being able to implement designs as well (as protoypes or as a final product).
 In my own personaly projects, I try and think seriously about the design of what I do.
 This includes the nitty gritty designs of code structure, but also from the user-centered perspective as well (how does this product feel to the user?
 What affordances do I provide with this layout, etc...).
 As a student with a bit of experience in programming from both a personal and academic level, I would really like to be able to learn more about design directly from professionals working in an industry.

  **CODE CHALLENGE**